Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 TODO: Show where to get the schema description, when it will be available through public FSS.

-As the simplest example, an asset of type `autodesk.design:assets.binary-1.0.0` will have only one component `autodesk.design:assets.binary-1.0.0` and this is enough to fulfil its role of storing data related to location, status and type of the binary data.
+As the simplest example, an asset of type `autodesk.design:assets.binary-1.0.0` will have only one component `autodesk.design:assets.binary-1.0.0` and this is enough to fulfill its role of storing data related to location, status and type of the binary data.

 TODO: Explain the `autodesk.design:components.base-1.0.0` component which is present in all except binary assets.

-ENDTODO:
+ENDTODO

 ### Relationships

-Relationships are enteties whose primary scope is to keep track of "connections" between different assets.
-For this purpose, additional to the fields general to enteties, it has also two aditional special fields:
+Relationships are entities whose primary scope is to keep track of "connections" between different assets.
+For this purpose, additional to the fields general to entities, it has also two additional special fields:

 ```json
 "from": {